jiangshan529/heatmap_for_cooler/README.md

-those scripts are to plot Aggregate plot for coolpup.
+those scripts are to plot Aggregate plot for coolpup. the script for myself is in ~/script/plot_pup.sh and ~/script/plot_pup.py

 this code to plot 2 matrixs and its difference map